Are you an agency specialized in UX, digital marketing, or growth? Join our Partner Program

 For added simplicity on mobile, they’ve collapsed icons for search and newsfeed filter functionality into a single expandable button.
 Their navigation menu is streamlined, with only their logo, a menu icon, and a link to subscribe visible.

-#Screenshot of WIRED’s website on mobile, Source: WIRED
+#WIRED’s website on mobile, Source: WIRED

-Screenshot of WIRED’s website on mobile, Source: WIRED
+WIRED’s website on mobile, Source: WIRED

 The best checkout page designs

-A well-designed checkout page helps users complete their order, enter their information, and select options like 'shipping method' without any friction.
+A well-designed checkout page helps users enter their information, complete their order, and select options like 'shipping method' without any friction.
 Poorly designed checkout pages can deter customers from completing their purchases, increasing cart abandonment rates and churn.

 Let’s explore some great examples of checkout page design to inspire you to create your own seamless checkout experience for users.